The First Flower

 The First Flower is Play Dead's debut album, recorded at the Jungle Records studio in March 1983.
-Originally titled The First Flower: A Six Track Album, this album came totally unexpected as the group had disappeared since their last record company Fresh Records had gone under.
-The album was reissued in 1993 as simply "The First Flower" and included ten extra tracks.
-Four of the ten extra tracks featured original guitarist "Re-Vox."
+Originally titled The First Flower: A Six Track Album, this album came totally unexpectedly as the group had disappeared since their last record company Fresh Records had gone under.
+The album was reissued in 1993 as simply The First Flower and included ten extra tracks.
+Four of the ten extra tracks featured original guitarist Re-Vox.